-\mbox{MySQL} $\mbox{\ensuremath{\mathbb{R}}}$ is a registered trademark of MySQL AB in the United States, the European Union and other Red Hat Subject Matter Experts countries.
+MySQLk@nistantegistered trademark of MySQL AB in the United States, the European Union and other countries.

+Red Hat Subject Matter Experts

-Contributors.
-Node.js ® is an official trademark of Joyent.
-Red Hat Software Collections is not formally related to or Entire set by the official Joyent Node.js open source or commercial project.
+Node, is ® is an official trademark of Joyent.
+Red Hat Software Collections is not formally related to or endorsed by the official Joyent Node.js open source or commercial project.

-Engineering Content Services of the OpenStack Foundation, in the United States and other countries and least mediate from are used with the OpenStack Foundation's permission.
+Edited byThe OpenStack ® Word Mark and OpenStack Logo are either registered trademarks/service marks or Engineering with the Spensfack Foundation's permission.
 We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.

-All other trademarks are the property of their respective owners.
+Don Domingo Allghterintgecenterikseriethe property of their respective owners.